mahmudulhasancsedu5/cassandra-ucs/src/java/org/apache/cassandra/service/paxos/Paxos.md

 4. On receipt of "promise"s from a quorum of nodes, the coordinator compiles the "most recently accepted" (MRA) value as the greatest among the accepted values in the promises and then:
     1. If the MRA is not null or empty, and its committed flag is not true, there is an in-progress Paxos session that needs to be completed and committed.
 The coordinator prepares a reproposal of the value with the new ballot, continuing with step v below, and then restarts the process.
     2. If the MRA is not null, its committed flag is true and it is not a match for the "accepted" value of a quorum of promises, controller sends a "commit" message to all replicas whose value did not match and awaits responses until they form a quorum of replicas with a matching "accepted" value.
-    3. The coordinator then creates a proposal, a partition update which is the result of applying the operation, using a read result from one of the responses that originally matched the MRA (note that this response's "accepted" value must have its committed flag true); the partition update is empty if the operation was a read or the CAS failed.
+    3. The coordinator then creates a proposal, a partition update which is the result of applying the operation, using a read result obtained by resolving the quorum of read responses; the partition update is empty if the operation was a read or the CAS failed.
     4. If the proposal is empty (i.e. the operation was a read or the CAS failed), the coordinator checks the maximum of the quorum's "promisedWrite" values agains the MRA's ballot number.
 If that maximum isn't higher, the operation completes.
     5. If there was no quorum of promises with false "read-only" flag, the coordinator restarts the process (step 8).
     6. Otherwise, it sends the proposal as a "propose" message with the value and the current ballot number to all replicas.